Cast

 Errol lives in Piparo, Trinidad.

-He is currently shooting a 13 episode series entitled Island Saga for Trinidadian television.
-Sanjiv is a student at the Law School of The University of the West Indies.
+Sanjiv is currently shooting a 13 episode series entitled Island Saga for Trinidadian television.
+He is a student at the Law School of The University of the West Indies.